llikaj17/404-/FinalDiagrams/README.md

-Here you can find the final draft of all of our diagrams.
+Here you can find the final draft of all of the diagrams of our project.